DolbyIO/rts-uikit-ios/README.md

 ## License

-The Dolby.io Communications UIKit for React and its repository are licensed under the MIT License.
-Before using the package `@dolbyio/comms-uikit-react`, please review and accept the [Dolby Software License Agreement](LICENSE).
+The Dolby.io Real-time UIKit for iOS and its repository are licensed under the MIT License.
+Before using this, please review and accept the [Dolby Software License Agreement](LICENSE).

 # About Dolby.io